 This might seem to be obviously referring to the Syrian rebellion, the only force with any record of success against the Islamic State, and it does—eventually.
 But Obama primarily means America’s own Special Forces, the Peshmerga, and what is politely still being called “the Iraqi Army,” a force that has all-but disintegrated and the remnants of which now fight with, and under the direction of, Khomeini’ist jihadists led by Iranian intelligence agents.

-Many warned from at the least time of the fall of Mosul that above all else the United States must not be drawn into a sectarian war on the side of Iran, which is to say that the U.S. must not be the guarantor of the Iraqi government, which is now an instrument of Iranian State power.
+Many warned from at the least time of the fall of Mosul that above all else the United States must not be drawn into a sectarian war on the side of Iran, which is to say that the U.S. must not be the guarantor of an Iraqi government that is an instrument of Iranian State power.
 The recent events in Amerli, where Iran’s proxies beheaded prisoners after American airstrikes helped them conquer the area, show the danger of being Iran’s air force.
 The behaviour of Iran’s proxies was so savage that Muqtada Sadr distanced himself from it.
-But Qassem Suleimani did not, appearing in a photograph with the religious militia that had taken over the town.
+But Qassem Sulaymani did not, appearing in a photograph with the religious militia that had taken over the town.
 With the knowledge that the U.S. had helped bring this about, the Islamic State could hardly ask for more in recruitment terms.

 Second, and rolled out as a major announcement,